goetas/twital/doc/tags/embed.rst

         ...
     </t:embed>

-``ignore-missing`` can't be an expression, it has to be evaluated only at compile time.
+``ignore-missing`` can not be an expression; it has to be evaluated only at compile time.

 To use Twig expressions as template name you have to use a namespace prefix on 'form' attribute: